All Episodes

 Well, you want to optimize your hormonal system.

-Um I don't know how deeply you want to get in into this on the air, but there are there are options for men, and that's you're basically saying that I'm going through male menopause.
+And I don't know how deeply you want to get into this on the air, but there are there are options for men that they're basically saying that I'm going through male menopause.

 Is that what you're saying to me?